janKekanSan/jankekansan.github.io/pages/sona/o.md

 This is a little tricky!
 In English, saying "I only want the rock" means the _rock_ is the exclusive thing in the sentence.
 When translated in the first example, [taso]{.tokipona} only applies to the object.
+In the third example, [taso]{.tokipona} applies to the predicate.
+Like the original English, this is understandable, but the former is more apt!

-If you translated with [taso]{.tokipona} on the predicate, the "only" thing would be the "want."
-But it
+But with [taso]{.tokipona} on the predicate, the action of the sentence would be the "only/exclusive" thing, to some listeners!

 :::